-Analysis | 3 takeaways from Biden’s first primetime address to the nation
+Analysis | 3 takeaways from Biden’s first prime-time address to the nation

 “We need to remember the government isn’t some foreign force in a distant capital,” Biden said.
 “No, it’s us, all of us, we the people.
 For you and I, that America thrives when we give our hearts, we turn our hands to common purpose.”

 Biden’s speech was heavier on unity talk than these bits of somewhat tough love, but unity talk is to be expected.
 How Biden confronts those who resist mitigation, especially now that it’s a Democratic administration asking for it, will be one of the biggest tests from here on out.
-And Biden in a few moments didn’t try to sugar-coat it.
+And Biden in a few moments didn’t try to sugarcoat it.

 3. Pumping up his vaccine record — a bit too much